I did not remember getting to

 to give up.
 I felt lost and small, my mind and body shrinking and alone on a

-globe forever spinning like there was nothing going on; the stars moving
+globe forever spinning like nothing was going on; the stars moving

 according to the physical laws of nature, their dim brilliance only in my mind,